 a.
 You bear witness of Yourself; Your witness is not true: Jesus just proclaimed that He was the light of the world, but the Pharisees couldn’t see it.
 They couldn’t see His light, but it was because they were blind, not because the light of Jesus failed to shine.

 i.
 A seeing man doesn’t need someone to prove the light; he simply sees it.
 “Light establishes its claim.
 It does so, not by arguments, but by shining.
 Light must always be accepted for itself, and that notwithstanding the objections of the blind.”
 (Morris)

 ii.
 The Pharisees couldn’t prove that Jesus was not the Messiah that He claimed to be.
 They hoped to change the argument, saying that Jesus couldn’t prove Himself to be Messiah and God, that He didn’t have the witnesses to prove the claim.

 iii.
+Jesus was His own witness, testifying that He was Messiah and God.
 If they couldn’t kill Jesus the witness, they hoped to intimidate Him.
 If they couldn’t intimidate Him, they hoped to show that He was an unreliable, untrustworthy witness.

 i.
 Jesus can testify about Himself because He (and not they) had a view of eternity: I know where I came from and where I am going.